Pestivirus

 Pestivirus is a genus of viruses, in the family Flaviviridae.
 Viruses in the genus Pestivirus infect mammals, including members of the family Bovidae (which includes cattle, sheep, and goats) and the family Suidae (which includes various species of swine).
-There are 11 species in this genus.
+There are 19 species in this genus.
 Diseases associated with this genus include: hemorrhagic syndromes, abortion, and fatal mucosal disease.

 Structure

 Viruses in Pestivirus are enveloped, with spherical geometries.
 Their diameter is around 50 nm.
 Genomes are linear and not segmented, around 12kb in length.

 Lifecycle

 Entry into the host cell is achieved by attachment of the viral envelope protein E2 to host receptors, which mediates clathrin-mediated endocytosis.
 The main viral replication process happens in host cytoplasm.
 Replication follows the positive strand RNA virus replication model.
 An IRES RNA element at the 5'-nontranslated region (NTR) of the viral genome recruits viral and cellular translation factors to initiate viral protein translation.
 Viral proteins are first translated as polyprotein, and then processed into individual structure and non-structure proteins by both viral and host proteases.
 The virus exits the host cell by budding.
-Mammals serve as the natural hosts.When infected, the host sheds viruses in almost all body secretions including saliva, nasal discharge, milk, and feaces.
+Mammals serve as the natural hosts.When infected, the host sheds viruses in almost all body secretions including saliva, nasal discharge, milk, and faeces.
 Vertical transmission (viruses crossing the placenta and infecting the fetus) are also common.